 In August 2015, marine biologist Christine Figgener filmed her team removing a plastic straw from a turtle’s nose.
 It’s been four years, and the viral video still resonates with people around the world, partly inspiring a larger movement to eliminate plastic straws from our day-to-day lives.
 There has been a wave of corporate plastic straw bans and increased public awareness of the impact that single-use plastics (like straws) can have on the environment.

 While choosing paper or reusable metal helps cut down on the 500 million plastic straws we use a day, plastic pollution is bigger than opting not to use a straw with your morning iced coffee.
 The goal is to use the plastic straw discussion as a first step to start tackling the plastic pollution problem in a sustainable way.
-We spoke with Dr. Gabriela Bradt, fisheries state specialist at the UNH Cooperative Extension, and asked her about the environmental impact of using plastics, curbing plastic habits, and tips on where to begin when creating a plastic-free home.
+We spoke with Dr. Gabriela Bradt, fisheries state specialist at the UNH Cooperative Extension and N.H.
+Sea Grant, and asked her about the environmental impact of using plastics, curbing plastic habits, and tips on where to begin when creating a plastic-free home.
 Her first suggestion — do your research and be more plastic conscious.